What Does Pregnancy Look Like If You Suffer With PCOS?

 PCOS (Polycystic Ovarian Syndrome) is a gynaecological disorder that affects the ovaries.
 Symptoms include increased facial hair, obesity, infertility, and raised androgen levels.
 Globally, about 5-10% of women of childbearing age suffer from it.
 In the Middle East, the prevalence is higher and ranges from 7% in Iran to 28% according to certain studies in the UAE.
 OB-GYNs in the region have widely acknowledged that PCOS is the leading cause of infertility here.

-If you suffer with PCOS and are thinking about trying for a baby, it’d be worth catching up on some of the latest medical research, as outlined in this scientific paper.
+If you suffer with PCOS and are thinking about pregnancy, it’d be worth catching up on some of the latest medical research, as outlined in this scientific paper.
 If you can’t be bothered to read the whole thing, here’s the breakdown:

-If you’re trying to have a baby, will PCOS hurt your chances?
+If you’re trying to get pregnant, will PCOS hurt your chances?

 - Women with PCOS have a difficult time getting pregnant.
 Moreover, artificial reproductive technologies (ARTs) like artificial insemination or IVF yield have a lower chance of success.